LafeLabs/chaos/md216/README.md

 1. follow the scrolls
 2. answer the questions
-3. make this place better
+3. leave a thing, take a thing
+4. leave a message, take a message
+5. clean up the place

 ## Rules: